MicrosoftDocs/win32-pr.de-de/desktop-src/TermServ/setclientaccessname-win32-rdmsenvironment.md

 ## <a name="return-value"></a>Rückgabewert

-Gibt bei Erfolg 0 zurück, andernfalls wird ein WMI-Fehlercode zurückgegeben.
+Gibt bei Erfolg 0 zurück, andernfalls einen WMI-Fehlercode.

 ## <a name="requirements"></a>Anforderungen